Scharnvirk/webliero_mods/ReRevisited/README.md

 ## Re-Revisted

 Webliero, being an online multiplayer game, introduced many game modes other than classic 1v1 mode.
 FFA is the most popular way of playing nowadays, and this exposed some issues with the Liero ProMode when played in FFA.
-Many weapons which are okay or even weak in the game (Chiquita Bomb, Big Nuke) proved to be very stron in FFA when there are mutliple targets available.
+Many weapons which are okay or even weak in the game (Chiquita Bomb, Big Nuke) proved to be very strong in FFA when there are mutliple targets available.
 Other weapons caused unnecessary clutter or were prone to be spammed (mines).
 Finally some weapons were borderline OP, and most pro players played with a set of gauss, rifle, zimm, laser with little variations.

 Re-Revisited Re-vitits the Revisited and revises some of its weapons, aiming to make the game better suited for frantic Webliero environment.